Thank you for the advanced copy of CHASING SPRING by RS Grey. All opinions are my own.

 I thought I’d left Blackwater, Texas behind for good.
 I didn’t belong in the small town, but my dad wouldn’t listen.
 He dragged me back home in his beat-up truck and dropped a bomb along the way: Chase Matthews was moving in with us.
 He was the golden boy of my high school, my former best friend, and the last person I wanted sleeping across the hall.
 His presence was too great a reminder of the ghosts I was trying to forget.

 I didn’t ask for a hero.
 I don’t want to be saved.

 To me, Lilah Calloway meant late nights sneakin’; out, moonlit hair, and sparklers in July.
 She was my best friend until the day she left and I’d assumed Blackwater had seen the last of her.
 Then, like a tempest, she rolled back into town for the final half of senior year.
 The chopped hair and dark devil-may-care attitude warned most people away, but I knew if I fought hard enough, I could find the lost girl.

 I didn’t want to be her hero.
 Some girls don’t need to be saved.

 Now that I have finished Chasing Spring, I will definitely be going back to read the rest of RS Grey’s books.
-After seeing the way she handled this difficult book with ease, I am definitely curious about her lighter books.
+After seeing the way she handled this difficult book with ease, I am more than a little curious about her lighter books.